MJCopper/casualkochess.koplugin/README.md

 - Position evaluation display
 - PGN save and load
 - Game state saved and restored on close/reopen
-- Designed for casual play — defaults set to a friendly difficulty
+- Designed for casual play, defaults set to a friendly difficulty

 ## Installation